 “The apartment was in the outskirts of Moscow, and we thought we were safe.
 But one evening during the lecture, the KGB burst in.
 They arrested us and kept us in jail overnight.
-But the owner of the apartment — a well-known physicist — was sent to Siberia.
-He has not been seen since.
+But the owner of the apartment — a well-known physicist named Victor Brailovsky — was held for ten months in a Moscow prison, then exiled to Kazakhstan.
 That ended the Sunday seminars.”

 “I’m so sorry.
 That must’ve been difficult for all of you.”

 “Yes.
 We lost a colleague and have had no seminars for two years.
 We feel so out of touch with the world.
 We’re starved for what is happening.
 That is why I wanted to talk with you.”

 I could feel the adrenaline flow.
 He was sucking me in like quicksand, way over my head.
 I didn’t know this man from Adam, didn’t know if I could trust him, didn’t know if I was being set up.

 I drew a deep breath to calm down and took another look at Viktor.
 He seemed honest and sincere.

 He must’ve seen the initial panic on my face and patted my shoulder.
 “I know about you from your last visit,” he said.
 “One of our doctors met you in 1977 and said you could be trusted.”